gonzalo-bulnes/kata-python-web-app/doc/identify_and_start_isolating_side_effects.md

 - ① Current weather can obviously change from one API call to another.
 It is a side-effect.
 - ② This comparison should not change over time.
 However, there is an implicit assumption that `current_temp` in expressed in degrees Fahrenheit...
 - ③ ...which at this point depends on the weather service API.
-- ④ And since we're looking at this that could change in the weather service API, nothing says that the temperature will always be called `"temperature"` or be nested at the first level of the JSON response.
+- ④ And since we're looking at what could change in the weather service API, nothing says that the temperature will always be called `"temperature"` or be nested at the first level of the JSON response.

 ----